ardent-development/Clicker/README.txt

 V. EXAMPLES

+1. clicker(0,"x+1",0,0)
- 1. `clicker(0,"x+1",0)`: The first press of [ENTER] will display a 1.
+The first press of [ENTER] will display a 1.
 Pressing it repeatedly will count upwards.
 The calculation history will be discarded upon program termination.

+2. clicker(2,"x^2","pow2",0)
- 2. `clicker(2,"x^2","pow2")`: The first press of [ENTER] will display a 4.
-                               Pressing it repeatedly will display successively
-                               larger powers of 2.
+The first press of [ENTER] will display a 4.
+Pressing it repeatedly will display successively larger powers of 2.
 The calculation history will be stored to a list named `pow2`.

+3. clicker(0,"x^2+c","mandel",0)
- 3. `clicker(0,"x^2+c","mandel")`: Repeatedly pressing [ENTER] will quickly reveal if the complex number in `c` is part of the Mandelbrot Set.
+Repeatedly pressing [ENTER] will quickly reveal if the complex number in `c` is part of the Mandelbrot Set.
 Calculation history will be stored to a list named `mandel`.

+4. clicker({2/3,3,5,7},"root(x,3)","cbrts",0)
- 4. `clicker({2/3,3,5,7},"root(x,3)","cbrts")`: Gets the cube roots of 2/3, 3,
-                                                5, and 7; stores the results of each iteration to a series of
-                                                variables in the folder
+Gets the cube roots of 2/3, 3, 5, and 7; stores the results of each iteration to a series of variables in the folder "clkrvars"

-                                                "clkrvars"
+5. clicker([[5,3][8,2]],"x^4","mat",0)
- 5. `clicker([[5,3][8,2]],"x^4","mat")`: Gets the 4th power of the matrix, and stores the results of each iteration to a series of variables in the folder "clkrvars"
+Gets the 4th power of the matrix, and stores the results of each iteration to a series of variables in the folder "clkrvars"

-Screen recordings showing the above examples are in the "demos" directory.
-Please keep in mind that the calculator shown in the videos is emulated and is a bit less responsive to rapid input than the physical TI-89 Titanium.
+6. clicker(0,"x^2+c","mandel2",50)
+An automated version of Example 3.
+Instead of you having to manually keep stimulating progress in finding out if `c` is part of the Mandelbrot Set or not, this version will automatically do 50 iterations and store the calculation results to `mandel2`.
+If the last number is gigantic, infinity, or undefined, then `c` is not part of the set.

 VI.
 CHANGELOG (LATEST-FIRST)

+ * Clicker 3.1: Adds ability to automatically compute a set number of iterations; Enables chaining of commands with BASIC syntax;
+                Improves built-in documentation accessible via F1 in the Catalog
+    - CODE: rename altloop to seqloop for clarity
+    - CODE: change expression execution code to support chaining of commands
+    - CODE: add ability to execute iterations automatically
+    - CODE: change a cryptic variable name to something more understandable
+    - CODE: change contents of the first comment to make the F1 help dialog more useful
+    - DOC: reflect changes in code above
+    - DOC: remove screen recording examples
+    - DOC: enhance formatting of Examples section

  * Clicker 3.0: Guarantees ability to work with lists and matrices; Takes advantage of the status line; Adds input validation; Many